 You will need 11 cups total dry nuts and seeds and maybe buckwheaties (soaked and dried buckwheat)--alter based on what you've got!
 Here's what I used:

-I mix it up by hand--literally with my hands.
+4. Mix it up by hand.
 Then spread over the dehydrator sheets.
 This made three sheets.

 Bitt's ThoughtsBy bitt